shioyama/im/README.md

 loader.eager_load # optionally
 ```

-The generic interface is likewise identical to Zeitwerk's:
+The generic interface is identical to Zeitwerk's:

 ```ruby
 loader = Zeitwerk::Loader.new